Janetta Rebold Benton, Ph.D.

 Link to Smithsonian Journeys website

-A River Cruise through Burgundy and Provence , Jul 8, 2025 - Jul 16, 2025
+A River Cruise through Burgundy and Provence , Jul 8, 2025 - Jul 16, 2025, 9 days

 Cruise from Burgundy wine country to picturesque Provence along the Saône and Rhône Rivers aboard an elegant river ship, exploring charming villages, World Heritage sites such as Lyon’s Old City and the Papal Palace in Avignon, and the wine regions of the Rhône Valley and Burgundy.